Dreaming381/Latios-Framework/Documentation~/Core/Custom Command Buffers and SyncPointPlaybackSystem.md

 -   InstantiateCommandBuffer

 It will play back these buffers in the order they are requested from systems.
+The system is an unmanaged system invoked from a managed `SyncPoibtPlaybackSystemDispatch` which is responsible for catching exceptions and in such situations reissuing updates until all command buffers are processed.

 ### Creation and Usage

 To request a command buffer, call the appropriate `Create*CommandBuffer()` method.

-If you request a command buffer from somewhere other than a [SubSystem](Sub-Systems.md), you must also call `AddJobHandleForProducer()` in the same was as an `EntityCommandBufferSystem`.
+If you request a command buffer from somewhere other than a Latios Framework dispatched system, you must also call `AddJobHandleForProducer()` or `AddMainThreadCompletionForProducer()`.

+*Note: The default root system groups as well as any Latios Framework-defined ComponentSystemGroup will dispatch systems with automatic dependency management.*

 Like `EntityCommandBufferSystem`, `SyncPointPlaybackSystem` will capture the requesting system for each command buffer and add this to the profiling metadata